-Join Turi McKinley for an in-depth discussion in this video Tangibility: Making space to create, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Tangibility: Making space to create, part of Learning Design Thinking: Lead Change in Your Organization.

 - Design thinking is most often used to tackle hard problems with undefined outcomes where there isn't an obvious linear solution.
 Exploring these undefined problems and finding solutions requires the ability to stand back from the immediate details and explore what might be.
 And I mean literally stand back from the details, and to do it as a group.
 Stephen Kosslyn, a Psychology Professor at Harvard, found that just as a mechanical calculator can extend our mental capabilities, other people help us extend our intelligence, both in a cognitive sense and an emotional sense.